kubevirt/user-guide/docs/virtual_machines/virtual_hardware.md

 #### Labeling nodes with cpu models and cpu features

-To properly label the node, user can use Kubevirt Node-labeller, which creates all neccessary labels or create node labels by himself.
+To properly label the node, user can use Kubevirt Node-labeller, which creates all necessary labels or create node labels by himself.

 Kubevirt node-labeller creates 3 types of labels: cpu models, cpu features and kvm info.
 It uses libvirt to get all supported cpu models and cpu